omkar-mohanty/3D-Classifier/README.md

 - ThreadVox threaded voxel model conversion
 - Ensure Paths to the dataset are correctly installed
 ### Workflow
-- Run workflow.ipynb step by step, making sure that the requirements are installed
+- Run workflow.ipynb step by step, making sure that the requirements are installed.
-- Paths to the dataset must be correctly setup
+- Paths to the dataset must be correctly setup.
 ### Observations